afreund415/nodegame/readMe.txt

             2. ctrl+C exits the program

     CNNode architecture:

+        CNNode:
+            CNNode is the CLI for the dynamic distance vector program, in which probes are sent out and routing tables are adjusted in real time to respond to lossed packages ocurring over links.
+The program functions very much like DVNode with the exception of the intruduction of probing messages and dyanmic link distance changes (based on lost packets).
 CNNode utilizes SR infrastructure to exchange routes in addition to the probing packages.
 However, these routes and probes are sent in one SR packet and are exempt from all loss probabilities and lost ACKs.

-        CNNode:

-        SR:

-        Link:

-        Packet:

-        Route:
+The program allows a user to display routing tables, like in DVNNode, with a <show> command.

         Router:
+             The probe thread in the router class, where the router logic is implemented, sends out probes.
+The calcRoutes function, calculates routes based on external routing table updates and probes.
+The function takes a number of factors into consideration before updating a specific route.
+Almost all of the other router node logic occurs in this class.

+        Other classes:
+            CNNode, since the architecture of the project builds on top of each other, also relies on the previously described classes of Link, Packet, SR, and Route.